Restrictive guidelines under KUSUM and Rooftop Phase II scheme to impact system integrators

 - Only pumps and solar panel manufacturers allowed to participate in the bidding process under KUSUM scheme.
 Thus, excluding the system integrators/ installers from the bidding process.

 Presently, in India, the indigenous operational cell manufacturing capacity is only 1.5 GW while the module manufacturing is nearly 8 GW.
 This is way too less than the 30 GW target set under both the schemes.
 In the previously launched CPSU scheme as well, it is mandatory to use indigenous solar panels wherein there is a target to add about 12 GW.
-The only way to achieve this cumulative target of 42 GW is by scaling up the current cell manufacturing capacity to 22x times and module manufacturing capacity to 4X times of current production capacity, which is a highly unlikely scenario.
+The only way to achieve this cumulative target of 42 GW is by scaling up the annual cell manufacturing capacity to 10x times and module manufacturing capacity to 2X times of current production capacity, which is a highly unlikely scenario.
 This demand and supply mismatch will eventually lead to increase in prices of domestically manufactured modules.
 Thus, impacting overall project costs.

 Another restrictive clause put up by the Government is the exclusion of system integrators/ installers from KUSUM schemes.
 With new guidelines, only the pump and solar panel manufacturers are allowed to participate in the bidding process.
 The reasons given by the government for this exclusion is ensuring better product quality and post-installation services for the end customers.